sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 ### Simplified Gertboard setup

-We will use the same Gertboard setup for all of our experiments which wires up three push buttons as inputs to the Pi and 9 Red LEDs as outputs.
+We will use the same Gertboard setup for all of our experiments.
+THis set up wires three push buttons as inputs to the Pi and 9 Red LEDs as outputs.

 To connect the Gertboard to the Pi use the ribbon connector as shown below.

 NOTE.
 Turn the PI OFF before connecting the Gertboard and make sure you connect the ribbon the correct way round (note the red lead on the ribbon)

    ![alt text](../docs/images/gertBoardWiringToPi.png "Figure gertBoardWiringToPi.png")